-Chelsea Stadium Tour: Everything You Need to Know to Plan Your Visit
+Chelsea Stadium Tour Review: Everything You Need to Know In 2023

 In all honesty, taking a Chelsea Stadium tour would not have been high on my list of things to do in London before having kids.

 For me, I associated mentions of Chelsea with shopping on the King’s Road but fast-forward ten years and life is very different.
 We have three football-mad Chelsea fans in our family so I now associate mentions of Chelsea with football.

 While most people will be heading to London to check out the major sights like the Tower of London or Buckingham Palace, we decided to take a Chelsea football stadium tour!